Skip to content

 Ablation Study

-Six mechanistic experiments profile the hierarchical behavior:
+Six mechanistic experiments characterize layered behavior:

-Experiment Main Finding Interpretation
+Experiment Key Finding Significance

 Key Findings

-• Early layers are irreplaceable "mapping layers": TabICL and LimiX-2M, due to strong encoders (row interaction compression / RBF kernel preprocessing), are less sensitive to the first few transformer blocks; other models collapse if layer 1 is removed.
-This suggests early layers mainly project raw tokens into a space suitable for residual stream operations.
+• Early layers are irreplaceable "mapping layers": TabICL and LimiX-2M, which have strong encoders (row-interaction compression/RBF kernel preprocessing), are less sensitive to the first few transformer blocks.
+Other models collapse if layer 1 is removed.
+This suggests early layers primarily project raw tokens into a space suitable for residual stream operations.

 Highlights & Insights